nullbind/Other-Projects/GDA/README.txt

 ------------------------------------------------------------------
 1. Open a Windows command console and navigate to the GDA directory.

-2. Type gda -a to location domain admin session for the current user's domain.
+2. Type gda -a to location domain admin sessions for the current user's domain.

 3. Collect the list of domain controllers, domain admins, and systems with domain admin sessions from datargets.txt.